 The Citizen’s Advisory Committee (CAC) of the Prior Lake-Spring Lake Watershed District is once again sponsoring a contest to inspire citizens to value, conserve and protect our freshwater resources.
-Projects completed within the last three years which provide water quality benefits are eligible for the Water Quality Improvement Award.
+Projects completed within the last several years which provide water quality benefits are eligible for the Water Quality Improvement Award.
 Many types of projects qualify, see the award application for more details.
 The project must be within the boundary of the Prior Lake-Spring Lake Watershed District and have been completed in 2015 or later.

 Finalists will be recognized and up to four applicants will be selected as award winners and each winner will receive a $500 cash prize.

-Certain projects, such as rain gardens, shoreline restorations and use of lake water for irrigation may be eligible for cost share assistance.
+Certain projects, such as rain gardens, shoreline restorations and use of lake water for irrigation may be eligible for cost share funding.
 Please see our Cost Share page for more information.

-The application deadline for the 2nd Annual Water Quality Improvement Award was October 20, 2017.
+The application deadline for the 3rd Annual Water Quality Improvement Award is October 19, 2018.